junebloom/junebloom.github.io/src/content/blog/write-a-vdom.md

 container.appendChild(subtitle);
 ```

-In general, declarative programming is a nicer developer experience.
-Now, remember how I said _"declarative code states the desired result and depends on some underlying code to be smart enough to figure out how to deliver it"_?
+Imperative programming is very necessary and important, but in many cases, declarative programming can be a nicer developer experience.
+Defining DOM structures is one of these cases.

-A virtual DOM is that smart underlying code.
-It allows us to create our page with all of the power of JavaScript, _declaratively_, and even helps us achieve optimal performance with our DOM updates.
+The role of a virtual DOM is to be the smart underlying code that knows how to deliver the results we desire.
+It allows us to create our page with all of the dynamic power of JavaScript, _declaratively_, and can even help us achieve optimal performance with our DOM updates.
 So how does it work?

-## The Anatomy of a VDOM
+## The Anatomy of a Virtual DOM

 There are two main parts of a VDOM implementation.

-- There is the **VDOM tree** itself, which is just a representation (a _model_) of the elements that make up the document tree,
+- There is the **VDOM tree** itself, which is just a representation of the elements that make up the document tree,

-- and there is an **algorithm**, which takes the VDOM tree and turns it into actual DOM nodes for the browser to render.
+- and there is a **diffing algorithm**, which takes the VDOM tree and turns it into actual DOM nodes for the browser to render.

 Constructing a VDOM tree should be _fast_.
-The idea is that we can just re-compute the entire VDOM every time something on the page changes, and then our algorithm will figure out an efficient way to update the actual DOM to match.
+The idea is that we can just re-compute the entire VDOM every time something on the page changes, and then our diffing algorithm will figure out an efficient way to update the actual DOM to match.

-### The VDOM Tree
+## The Virtual DOM Tree

 Okay, let's start coding!
 We need to be able to represent HTML elements in a way that is fast to recompute.
 For this, let's define a very simple structure: